fedele7008/YouTube-Downloader/README.md

 ## NOTES:
 * In some cases, especially on Unix-like systems, if you install a package that provides a command-line tool (like `pyinstaller`), your shell might not recognize the new command immediately.
 This is because the shell's hash table of commands isn't updated until a new shell session starts.
 You can refresh this without deactivating your venv by running: `hash -r`

+# How to run tests
+1. Once you followed the steps above to set up the development environment (upto running `pip install -e .`), you can run test via `pytest` command from project root.

 ## TODOS:
 [] resource manager
 [] config loader